About the ABMA

 To support and expand the existing educational programs for both monks and needy families inside Burma.
 We are trying to procure assistance for educational facilities, schools and training programs for the monks and needy families inside Burma.

 We are part of the All Burma Democratic Alliance, an umbrella organization that also includes other activist group partners.
 We collaborate with and support these organizations on many social, political and other activities to assist the monks and the people in Burma.
-However, since the government views any interaction or even communication among monasteries with great suspicion, we have only very limited abilities to collaborate with any other social or religious organization inside Burma.
+However, since the government still views any interaction or even communication among monasteries with great suspicion, we have only very limited abilities to collaborate with any other social or religious organization inside Burma.
 We must rely on our own trusted, confidential internal network to accomplish our work.

 We are an ally of the International Burmese Monks Organization.
 However, the role, activities, contacts, and resources of the All Burma Monks’ Alliance are unique, and are not duplicated by the IBMO or any of the other members of the umbrella organization.